These Easy Homemade Air Fryer Biscuits are really quick to make and they bake up warm and fluffy in the air fryer in less time than the oven.

 Biscuits are a staple side dish in the south and have become well-loved all over the country.
 They have a flaky, buttery texture that just melts in your mouth and pairs well with a variety of meals.
 The air fryer is a fast and convenient way to make biscuits and toast bread, like these corn bread muffins.

 There are many ways to make biscuits, but my air fryer biscuit recipe makes the process simple.
 By following my biscuit recipe and tips, you will achieve some delicious drop biscuits.
-Enjoy them with honey, butter, or as a side with delicious fried chicken.
+Enjoy them with honey, butter, a bacon egg and cheese sandwich, or as a side with delicious fried chicken.

 Ingredients You Need